jdeschamps/EMU-guide/userguide.md

 Some property require also specific states.
 After selecting the device property, use the device property browser (Micro-Manager) to determine which are the device property values required.

-There are three types of such properties:
+There are four types of such properties:

 - Single-state: the property requires only one state value to be specified.
 - Two-state: the property requires two state values, corresponding to an On and an Off states.